SalesVu POS Review

 SalesVu offers a strong representation of POS functions across the board.
-There are some specialty functions that are nice too, such as customer invoicing, decimal quantities, and appointment scheduling.
+Some specialty functions are nice, too, such as customer invoicing, decimal quantities, and appointment scheduling.

-- Split checks by item, product, or seat.
+- You can split checks by item, product, or seat.

 - Customize receipts with a company logo and message.

-- Monitor cash management with options such as total deposit to safe, current cash amount in payment device, and close out shift functions.
+- Monitor cash management with options such as the total deposit to safe, current cash amount in payment device, and closeout shift functions.

 - Quickly lookup items by typing in SKUs or by scanning a barcode.